ChoiByungWook/cpp-husky-a200-design-doc/README.md

 Most likely most of the behavior that handles communicating to the actual golf cart will be abstracted away within micro-controllers.

-Self Driving Husky will comprise of six parts.
-TENTATIVE!!!
+Below are the components that will comprise of the self-driving Husky A200.

 * Localization - Component that is responsible for keeping track of Husky's location within an unknown environment.